scdantu/pycom/docs/source/tutorials.rst

    After successfully `installing <gettingstarted.html>`_ and completing the `quick guides <gettingstarted.html>`_ of PyCoM please go through the following tutorials that will show you how to:

    #.
 Create a data analysis workflow with PyCoM
    #.
 Some example use-cases
    #.
 How to analyse an example alignment
    #.
 How to generate the images from the manuscript
    #.
 How to extract contact maps and process PDB files

 .. toctree::
-   :numbered:
    :name: tutotialstoc
    :titlesonly:
    :maxdepth: 3